 All of the UAE – in particular, Dubai – has a fantastic array of rental arrangements for expats.
-In the larger emirates of Dubai, Abu Dhabi, and even (parts of) Sharjah, living standards can easily compare with the best of the West.
-This helpful guide provides the following information:
+In the larger emirates of Dubai, Abu Dhabi, and even (parts of) Sharjah, living standards can easily compare with the best of the west.
+This article outlines the following:

 - The rental market in the United Arab Emirates